Platostoma

 Platostoma is a genus of flowering plants in the mint family, Lamiaceae, first described as a genus in 1818.
 It is native to tropical parts of Africa, southern Asia, Papuasia, and Australia.
 Mesona and Acrocephalus has been known as its synonyms.

 A widely consumed species in this genus is Platostoma palustre (synonyms Mesona chinensis, M. elegans, and M. procumbens), or xiancao (仙草) in Mandarin, sian-chháu (仙草) in Taiwanese, leung fun cho (涼粉草) in Cantonese, sương sáo in Vietnamese, and cincau in Indonesian and Malay.

 It is eaten as a snack in drinks, or set as a gel and served as a grass jelly.

 In Indonesia the Platostoma palustre leaf is used to make a black jelly; there is also an instant powder variety available.

+Description

+Annual or perennial herbs with stems arising from a taproot, slender rhizome, or small woody rootstock; stems usually annual.
+Upper leaves and bracts often basally pale or coloured.

+Inflorescence lax or condensed, with verticils of opposite cymes, the cymes usually bearing more than three flowers.
+Calyx round in cross-section; posterior lip 1- or 3-lobed, the posterior lobe decurrent or not; anterior lip 1–5-lobed.
+Corolla curved, dorsally gibbous or spurred; posterior lip 3- or 4-lobed and ascending, anterior lobe horizontal.
+Stamens four, declinate or spreading, with filaments basally swollen or bearing a flattened basal appendage, often pubescent.
+Style bifid.

+Nutlets minutely striate or reticulate, apically pubescent or glabrous.